tc39/proposal-ses/README.md

 Cutsem, Kris Kowal, Kevin Smith, Terry Hayes, and Daniel Ehernberg.
-Thanks of the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Samuel, Kevin Reid, Felix Lee) for building a system in which all the hardest issues were worked out.
+Thanks of the entire Caja team (Jasvir Nagra, Ihab Awad, Mike Samuel, Kevin Reid, Felix Lee) for building a system in which all the hardest issues have already been worked out.